My Friends (Matar novel): Narrative

 The narrator, Khaled, grows up in Libya and leaves as a young adult in 1983 to study at the University of Edinburgh.
-While at University, he befriends fellow student Mustafa, who is also from Libya.
+While at university, he befriends fellow student Mustafa, who is also from Libya.
 The two friends attend an anti-Gaddafi protest outside the Libyan embassy in London in 1984.
 Individuals from inside the Libyan embassy open fire on the protestors.
 Khaled and Mustafa are both wounded in the attack and spend weeks recovering in hospital under police guard.
 Khaled and Mustafa are later released from the hospital and granted political asylum in the UK.
 Khaled, fearing retribution from the Libyan government, is afraid to travel back to Libya or contact his family.
 He is fearful that the Libyan government identified him at the protest and may target him in the future.
 He is afraid to contact his family back home, fearing his letters, phone calls, or other communication will be intercepted by the government.
-Khaled begins his new life in London and forms a long term relationship with Mustafa.
+Khaled begins his new life in London and forms a long-term relationship with Mustafa.
 The two men also befriend Hosam, who is a writer from Libya.
 One of Hossam's anti-Gaddafi short stories is read on the BBC Arabic World Service.
 After the broadcast, the presenter is murdered near the Regents Park Mosque in London by the Libyan secret police.
-Throughout their years in London, the three men share a close friendship, however their lives are pervaded by constant fear and wariness.
+Throughout their years in London, the three men share a close friendship; however, their lives are pervaded by constant fear and wariness.

-During the 2011 Arab Spring uprisings across the Middle East, the three men are faced with a momentous decision; stay in London, in their current lives or return to Libya.
+During the 2011 Arab Spring uprisings across the Middle East, the three men are faced with a momentous decision: stay in London in their current lives or return to Libya.
 Mustafa joins a Libyan militia and fights against the Gaddafi regime.
-Initially Hossam stays in London, then returns home, falls in love, and joins Mustafa fighting the dictatorship.
-After becoming disenchanted with the post revolutionary government, he emigrates to America.
+Initially, Hossam stays in London, then returns home, falls in love, and joins Mustafa in fighting the dictatorship.
+After becoming disenchanted with the post-revolutionary government, he emigrates to America.
 Khaled, content with his life as a schoolteacher, chooses to stay in London.